svesavov/SnsMsSqlPsModule/README.md

 * Built-in performance measurement accessible via Verbose stream.
 ![VerifyTableCreation](/Media/VerifyTableCreation.jpg)

-* PowerShell Parameter Sets corresponding to the supported by the CmdLets SQL Authentication methods.
+* PowerShell Parameter Sets corresponds to the supported by the CmdLets SQL Authentication methods.

 * Possibility to keep the SQL Queries outside of the scripts to simplify the changes related with future scripts versions releases.
 Allowing either to change the scripts PowerShell code without to modify the SQL code, or modify only the SQL code without need of new script version release, whenever something is changed on SQL level.